MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 ~~~~~~~~~~~

 - Updated Architecture End User License Agreement to version ``SDK 3.1-B``.
-- Removed warning messages related to missing KF options when running the SOAR or the S3 in Mono-Sandbox.
+- Removed warning messages related to missing KF options when running the SOAR or the Simulator in Mono-Sandbox.

 Simulator
 ~~~~~~~~~